 If further advice or support is required please do not hesitate to speak to your child's class teacher or the Head teacher.

-If you have any questions about the programme and resources, please do not hesitate to contact your child's class teacher or Mrs Brown (PSHE Lead) and we'd be happy to help.
+If you have any questions about the programme and resources or would like to view the resources, please do not hesitate to contact your child's teacher at the school.

 Yours sincerely